 - We list donors of $5,000 and above on the IRS 990 as required by law.

-- When contributions to the Center for Public Integrity from a donor-advised fund (a charitable giving vehicle administered by a third-party to manage the charitable contribution of an organization, family or individual), it is our practice to list both the name of th donor (technically the donor-advised fund itself) as well as the individual(s) who make the contribution.
+- When contributions to the Center for Public Integrity from a donor-advised fund (a charitable giving vehicle administered by a third-party to manage the charitable contribution of an organization, family or individual), it is our practice whenever possible, to list both the name of the donor (technically the donor-advised fund itself) as well as the individual(s) who make the contribution.